Nathan-Omenge/dsa3050project/README.md

 These transformations ensured that the dataset was clean, structured, and ready for **data modeling, DAX calculations, and dashboard development** in the subsequent stages of the project.

+## This photos basically follow a trend, we are going through the columns and swiping down on the query settings to show the work done.

 ![alt text](Screenshots/image-33.png)
 ![alt text](Screenshots/image-35.png)
 ![alt text](Screenshots/image-36.png)